 Best Motorcycle Riding Pants for Experienced Riders

 Experienced riders will be looking for motorcycle riding pants that are solely for riding.
 These won’t double up as clothing on campus or in the office.
-However, they are the safest option and most suited for track days or sport riding.
+However, they are the safest option and most suited for track days or sports riding.

 These kinds of pants are usually made from leather or other strong textiles specifically designed for riding.
-They often have built in motorcycle armor or flexible armor.
-Additionally, as this kind of material is more rigid than denim or khakis, they will have built in stretch patches, too.
+They often have built-in motorcycle armor or flexible armor.
+Additionally, as this kind of material is more rigid than denim or khakis, they will have built-in stretch patches, too.

 Here’s what to look for when choosing motorcycle riding pants:

 - Heavy textile (600D or above) or leather over 3 oz.

 - Zippers/snaps to attach to your motorcycle jacket